North14/avanza/README.md

 Code is work in progress and is only meant as "proof of concept"

-Authentication is done with selenium, which will save cookies incurrent working directory.
+Authentication is done with selenium, which will save cookies in current working directory.

 Short example of getting the current buyprice for msft stock: